GIScience/oshdb/documentation/manual/data-model.md

 OSH Entities
 ------------

-The OSHDB stores all versions of a single OSM elements collectively in a so called "OSH Entity".
+The OSHDB stores all versions of a single OSM elements collectively in a so called “OSH Entity”.
 This makes it possible to apply a delta encoding to store individual properties of the related OSM entities.

 Additionally, an OSH entity also contains the data of its references members (i.e., the nodes of a way and the nodes and way members of a relation).
 This makes it possible to generate geometries of the OSM elements on the fly in a flexible way and for arbitrary timestamps.